 As a result, a driver or passenger’s head may strike the window, steering wheel, or headrest in their car, bringing about a traumatic head or brain injury.
 When that happens, accident victims must seek prompt medical treatment as quickly as possible.
 For example, they may need to visit the emergency room, consult their primary care doctor, or meet with a neurologist.

 In addition to following through with a medical treatment regimen after a head injury, accident victims should consult an experienced attorney as quickly as possible.
-A car accident attorney in your area can gather medical records, police reports, and other documentation in your case while you focus on making a full recovery from your head injury.
+A Chicago car accident lawyer in your area can gather medical records, police reports, and other documentation in your case while you focus on making a full recovery from your head injury.

 After you complete your medical treatment, your lawyer can begin negotiating with the insurance company and seeking the compensation you deserve for your head injuries and other medical complications.

 If necessary, your lawyer can also file a lawsuit in the court system and take your case to a civil jury trial or binding arbitration hearing.

 How Auto Accidents Happen

 Auto accidents that lead to debilitating head injuries frequently result from the negligence of other drivers.
 A driver is negligent when they deviate from the prevailing standard of care, such as violating one or more traffic laws or engaging in distracted or intoxicated driving.